Close Menu

 Climate Change and Unpredictable Weather Conditions

 The Everglades is vulnerable to climate change, which can lead to unpredictable weather conditions, including extreme heat, heavy rainfall, and severe storms.
-Visitors to the Everglades should be prepared for changing weather conditions, including: (See Also: Is It Safe To Visit Valencia Now? – 2023 Update)
+Visitors to the Everglades should be prepared for changing weather conditions, including: (See Also: Is it Safe to Visit Ladakh in January?
+Winter Travel Guide)

 Wildlife Safety and Encounters